-It must be noted however, that when submitting Type IA/IAINvariations as part of a group, the legal deadlines for submission of each variation should be respected i.e. a Type IAIN should always be submitted immediately, whether or not it is grouped with other variations, and any Type IA variation should always be submitted within 12 months following its implementation.
+It must be noted however, that when submitting Type IA/IAIN variations as part of a group, the legal deadlines for submission of each variation should be respected i.e. a Type IAIN should always be submitted immediately, whether or not it is grouped with other variations, and any Type IA variation should always be submitted within 12 months following its implementation.

 When grouping one or more Type IA/IAIN variations affecting several centrally authorised medicinal products from the same MAH, the variation or group of variations must be the same for all medicinal products concerned.

-Grouping of other types of variations is only acceptable when they fall within one of the cases listed in Annex III of the Regulation, or, if they do not fall within one of those cases, when the grouping of the variations had been agreed between the Agency and the MAH before submission.
+Grouping of other types of variations is only acceptable when they fall within one of the cases listed in Annex III of the Variations Regulation, or, if they do not fall within one of those cases, when the grouping of the variations had been agreed between the Agency and the MAH before submission.

-- Quality, Safety and Efficacy changes cannot normally be grouped unless justified
+- Quality, safety and efficacy changes cannot normally be grouped unless justified.

-- Quality variations to the active substance can normally not be grouped with finished product variations, unless justified
+- Quality variations to the active substance cannot normally be grouped with finished product variations, unless justified.

 - Grouping should not delay the submission and implementation of updates to the safety information for the medicinal product.